cinnom/nano-cuckoo/README.md

 Type Support
 =====
-Currently, only String, byte[], and long can be inserted into the filter.
+Currently, only String, byte[], and long (pre-hashed value) types can be inserted into the filter.
 Generic type support may be added later, but I generally recommend serializing data yourself for optimal performance.

 Multithreading
 =====